Printed from https://amplifymyhealth.org/faq

 If I chose to participate, what does it mean for me that I’m a research study participant?

 - As a research study participant, you will be randomly assigned to one of three groups that determine the order of the information you receive.
 For example, you may receive diet sessions first, followed by exercise, or visa versa.
-Or you may receive diet and exercise sessions combined, after you receive a 6-month “priming” intervention that covers topics important for the cancer survivorship.
+Or you may receive diet and exercise sessions combined.
 This randomization allows researchers to identify the most effective way to deliver these programs to cancer survivors.

 - It is essential to know that you will receive ALL of the information, tools, resources, and support no matter what group you are randomized to.
 It’s only the order that varies.